Here’s a quick list of my top ten tips for using the Zen-Journal system for more mindful life planning:

 Tip 5 – Recite this mantra: “What get’s scheduled, gets done”

 Truer words were never spoken.
-I’ve found that by exerting a high level of control over what I schedule in my Day-at-a-Time Work Area helps me become more productive.
-Because the Discipline Tasks Lists (master lists by category) contain everything I want to accomplish and need to attend to, my daily Day-at-a-Time Work Area could become over-scheduled.
+I’ve found that by exerting a high level of control over what I schedule in my Daily Work Area (DWA) helps me become more productive.
+Because the Discipline Tasks Lists (master lists by category) contain everything I want to accomplish and need to attend to, my DWA could become over-scheduled.